matslyk0/Gitsy/DEVELOPMENT.md

-# Gitsy Development Guidelines

-This document outlines the development standards and practices for the Gitsy project.

 ### Branching Strategy

-Work must be done on feature branches. `main` is considered protected and changes must be merged via a pull request.
+Work must be done on feature branches named `{feature, fix, docs}/<short-description>`. `main` is considered protected and changes must be merged via a pull request, with exception to minor doc changes.

-Follow this convention for naming branches:

-`feature/<short-description>`
-`fix/<short-description>`
-`docs/<short-description>`

-Example:

-`feature/add-redis-caching`

 ### Commit Messages

-Follow this convention for commit messages:
+Follow this convention for commit messages `{feature, fix, docs}: <short-description>`.
+A commit description is encouraged if the commit title is not self-explanatory.

-`feature: short-description`
-`fix: short-description`
-`docs: short-description`

-Example:

-`fix: correct calculation for average pull request close time`

 ### Pull Requests

-Name the pull request same as or close to the name of the branch.
+- Rename pull requests close to whatever the generated title is.

-Feature branches must be merged into `main` with a pull request.
-- The title should describe the changes.
-- Use `.github/PULL_REQUEST_TEMPLATE.md` to provide a summary of the changes and outline how to test them.
+- `.github/PULL_REQUEST_TEMPLATE.md` will provide a template for you to fill in.
-- Check for code quality, adherence to standards, and ensure all tests pass.
+- Remember to attach issues, assignees, labels and the Kanban board `Core`.

 ### Coding Standards
 - Python code will be formatted with `black` and linted with `flake8`.
-- JavaScript/React code will be formatted using `prettier`.
+- JavaScript/React code will be formatted using `prettier` and linted with `eslint`.
 - The CI pipeline will check for this automatically when it is implemented.

 ### Environment Variables
 API keys and environment-specific configurations must be stored in a `.env` file and should never be committed to the repository.
-Consult the `.env.example` file in the `backend` directory to show the required variables.
+Consult the `.env.example` file in the root directory to show the required variables.
+For the large majority of testing, you will need to generate your own GitHub personal access token (classic, not fine-grained) which has a rate limit of 5000 per hour.
+The non-token rate limit for the GitHub API is 60 per hour, which will gas out for any normal sized repository.

+To create your own token, follow these steps:
+- On GitHub, go to `Profile` -> `Settings` -> `Developer settings`,
+- Click the drop-down on `Personal access tokens`,
+- Click `Tokens (classic)`,
+- Click the drop-down on `Generate new token` and select `Generate new token (classic)`,
+- Follow the steps then copy the token into your `.env` file as shown in `.env.example`.

 ### Testing
 All new backend features should be accompanied by unit tests.
 If unit tests are not applicable, please instead provide steps to recreate how you tested.

-Tests are run automatically via GitHub Actions on every push and pull request to the `main` branch (WIP).
+Tests will later be run automatically via GitHub Actions on every push and pull request to `main`.